Koldar/pmake/README.md

 pmakeup --help
 ```

-As a simple, ultra minimalistic example, create a file caleld `PMakeupfile.py` and past the following:
+As a simple, ultra minimalistic example, create a file called `PMakeupfile.py` and past the following:

 ```
 echo("Hello world!", foreground="blue")